 In the NetScaler SD-WAN Center web interface, click the Configuration tab.

 The below figure outlines the basic navigation and page elements of the Configuration Editor, and the terminology used in this guide to identify them.

 The primary screen of the Configuration Editor has the following navigation elements:

-- Configuration Editor sections tree: The stack of dark grey bars located in the left pane of the Configuration Editor page area.
-Each grey bar represents a top-level section.
-There are five sections: Global, Sites, Connections, Optimization and Provisioning.
-Click a section bar to expand a section and reveal the configuration tree for that section.
-Click the bar again to collapse the section.
+- Configuration Editor Sections : Each tab represents a top-level section.
+There are six sections: Basic, Global, Sites, Connections, Optimization and Provisioning.
+Click a section tab to reveal the configuration tree for that section.

-- Audits status bar: The dark grey bar at the bottom of the Configuration Editor page, and spanning the entire width of the Configuration Editor page.
+- Audit Status Bar: The dark grey bar at the bottom of the Configuration Editor page, and spanning the entire width of the Configuration Editor page.
 The Audits status bar is available only when the Configuration Editor is open.
 An Audit Alert icon (red dot or goldenrod delta) at the far left of the status bar indicates one or more errors present in the currently opened configuration.
 Click the status bar to display a complete list of all unresolved audit alerts for that configuration.